Betta-Testers/Imbrius-Kabasuji/README.txt

 inside the level and the same will happen for each level individually, once one or more stars are earned on a level the next level in order will be unlocked for play.

-Once a level is launched by clicking the button for that level you will see the level screen come up, while there are three different types of levels, all three use the same mechanics with only a fee minor changes.
+Once a level is launched by clicking the button for that level you will see the level screen come up, while there are three different types of levels, all three use the same mechanics with only a few minor changes.

 In order to place a piece inside of a level you must first click the piece you would like to place inside the bullpen, each piece available for your use will have a picture of the piece and a count of how many are available to be used for that level.
 Once you click on the image of the piece in the bullpen it will appear in the